 Making a Scene Presents an Interview with Emily Duff

 Duff has been compared to Lucinda Williams, Loretta Lynn, Nick Cave, Marcia Ball, Tony Joe White, The Carter Family, Tracey Nelson & Steve Earle.
-Rolling Stone Magazine wrote that Emily Duff is, “One part Patti Smith, one part Muscle Shoals.”
-Songwriter Wille Nile claims Emily to be “The real thing and a great artist.”
-And Henry Yates at Country Music UK Magazine states, “Emily Duff is a performer whose time is surely now.”
+Rolling Stone Magazine writes that Emily Duff is, “One Part Patti Smith, One Part Muscle Shoals.”
+Songwriter Wille Nile claims Emily to be “The Real Thing and a Great Artist.”
+And Henry Yates at Country Music UK Magazine writes, “Emily Duff is a performer whose time is surely now.”

 A prolific songwriter and humble servant of song, Emily was born in Flushing Queens, NY and raised by a pack of cigarettes.
 Her Mama taught her 4 perfect chords and then split, leaving Emily to figure the rest out on her own.
 With a deep love for vintage guitars, muscle cars & old man bars, Emily carved a path straight to CBGBs and never looked back.

 She replaced Jeff Buckley as lead singer for Gary Lucas’ Gods & Monsters and had the honor of opening for Bob Dylan & Paul Simon at Jones Beach Amphitheater with her band, Eudora.
-After a hiatus to get straight, get happy and raise some pretty cute kids, Emily released her debut solo record, Go Tell Your Friends in 2015.
-Emily followed that up with 2017’s Maybe in the Morning recorded at FAME in Muscle Shoals, AL and produced by Craig Bishop, receiving 5 stars in Country Music UK Magazine.
-Shifting her gears to a “Higher Power,” Emily wrote & released, Hallelujah Hello in 2019, also recorded at FAME and produced by FAME’s own, John Gifford III and featuring an All-Star Band of Muscle Shoals vets, including members of the original “Fame Gang.”
+After a hiatus to “get straight,” get happy and raise some pretty cute kids, Emily released her debut solo record (2015), “GO TELL YOUR FRIENDS,” Produced by Craig Bishop at NY Noise (Rosanne Cash, Shawn Colvin).
+Emily followed that up with “MAYBE IN THE MORNING,” (2017) recorded at FAME in Muscle Shoals, AL and produced by Craig Bishop, receiving 5 stars in Country Music UK Magazine.
+Shifting her gears to a “Higher Power,” Emily wrote & released, “HALLELUJAH HELLO” (2019), also made at FAME and Produced by FAME’s own, John Gifford III features an All-Star Band of veteran Muscle Shoals, AL Musicians including members of the original FAME GANG.